-This example shows you how to track planes by processing Automatic Dependent Surveillance-Broadcast (ADS-B) signals using Simulink® and Communications Toolbox™.
-You can either use captured and saved signals or receive signals in real time using the RTL-SDR Radio or ADALM-PLUTO Radio.
-The example can show the tracked planes on a map, if you have the Mapping Toolbox™.
+This example shows how to track planes by processing automatic dependent surveillance-broadcast (ADS-B) signals using MATLAB® and Communications Toolbox™.
+You can use captured signals or receive signals in real time using an RTL-SDR radio, ADALM-PLUTO radio or Universal Software Radio Peripheral (USRP™) radio.
+You can also visualize the tracked planes on a map using the Mapping Toolbox™ software.

 Required Hardware and Software

 To run this example using captured signals, you need the following software:

 To receive signals in real time, you need one of these SDR devices and the corresponding support package Add-On:

 An RTL-SDR radio and the Communications Toolbox Support Package for RTL-SDR Radio software Add-On

 An ADALM-PLUTO radio and the Communications Toolbox Support Package for Analog Devices® ADALM-PLUTO Radio software Add-On

 A USRP radio and the Communications Toolbox Support Package for USRP Radio software Add-On